 Weeks 1 and 2: Getting ready

 It might seem strange, but you're not actually pregnant the first week or two of the time allotted to your pregnancy.
 Yes, you read that correctly!

 Conception typically occurs about two weeks after your last period begins.
 To calculate your due date, your health care provider will count ahead 40 weeks from the start of your last period.
 This means your period is counted as part of your pregnancy — even though you weren't pregnant at the time.

 The sperm and egg unite in one of your fallopian tubes to form a one-celled entity called a zygote.
 If more than one egg is released and fertilized or if the fertilized egg splits into two, you might have multiple zygotes.

 The zygote typically has 46 chromosomes — 23 from the biological mother and 23 from the biological father.
 These chromosomes help determine your baby's sex and physical traits.

 Soon after fertilization, the zygote travels down the fallopian tube toward the uterus.
 At the same time, it will begin dividing to form a cluster of cells resembling a tiny raspberry — a morula.

 Week 4: Implantation

 The embryo is now made of three layers.
-The top layer — the ectoderm — will give rise to your baby's outermost layer of skin, central and peripheral nervous systems, eyes, inner ears, and many connective tissues.
+The top layer — the ectoderm — will give rise to your baby's outermost layer of skin, central and peripheral nervous systems, eyes, and inner ears.